dy/sprae/r&d.md

   ~ Practically linear in-order init doesn't make much service either here
 - Per-directive is a bit hard to deal with scopes
 -> gotta benchmark, vs just walker.
+-> seems unavoidable to combine :if within :each, since :each should remove elements and init on find only

 ## [x] avoid updating unchanged directives if values don't affect them -> signal struct